mohsenny/DrawRandomApricotTrees/README.md

 # RandomApricotTree
-On every execution, there will be a random image of an apricot generated, with green leaves and yellow fruits.
+On every execution, there will be a random image of a tree generated, with green leaves and yellow fruits

 ```